uikit/uikit-site/docs/pages/background.md

 ## Blend Modes

 Add one of the following classes to apply different blend modes to your background image.
 You can combine these with the background color classes, as well.
+For a better understanding of how background blend modes work, take a look at this [CSS tricks article](https://css-tricks.com/almanac/properties/b/background-blend-mode/).

 | Class                              | Description                                               |